Faz1990/multinational-retail-data-centralisation/README.md

 ## Personal Initiative and Learning
 🛠️ **AiCore Project**: This project is a pivotal component of my extensive training in 'Data and AI' at AiCore.

-🚨 **Note**: The work presented in this repository is a product of my individual effort and learning journey.
-Unlike many learning projects, the code and strategies implemented here were not derived from structured tutorials.
-Each line of code, decision, and strategy has been independently conceptualized and executed, based on fundamental principles and guidance from AiCore instructors.
-This project showcases my ability to apply theoretical knowledge in practical, real-world scenarios, emphasizing problem-solving, critical thinking, and technical skills in data engineering.
+⚙️ **Important Note**: This repository is the culmination of my self-driven efforts and learning trajectory.
+Distinct from numerous tutorial-led projects, the approaches and code within this repository originated from my independent ideation and execution.
+Every aspect of this project, from the initial code line to the overarching strategies, has been personally developed, guided by foundational concepts and insights provided by instructors at AiCore.
+This endeavor exemplifies my commitment to applying academic concepts to solve practical, real-life data engineering challenges, underscoring my skills in analytical thinking, problem resolution, and technical proficiency in the realm of data engineering.

 ## Installation